extenda/actions/pact-broker/README.md

             --consumer-app-version=${{ github.sha }}
 ```

-To set up a flow between two projects you need to use these steps:
+To set up a flow between two projects, these steps can be an inspiration:

 #### Consumer